exponea/exponea-ios-sdk/Documentation/PUSH.md

 Finally, you need to make two modifications to make automatic delivered push notification tracking work, one in the app and one in the extension code.

-1. Inside your app, where you configure Exponea, add the `appGroup` as a paramater to the `Configuration` intiializer with your own app group identifier:
+1. Inside your app, where you configure Exponea, add the `appGroup` as a parameter to the `Configuration` initializer with your own app group identifier:

    ```swift
    Exponea.shared.configure(projectToken: "myToken",